-Maggie a six year-old donkey was brought into SPANA’s centre in Chemaia, Morocco, suffering with a bad case of colic (abdominal pain).
-Her owner 46 year-old El Yousfi Abderahim grew worried once he realised that Maggie wasn’t her usual, healthy self:
+Maggie, a six-year-old donkey, was brought into SPANA’s centre in Chemaia, Morocco, suffering from a bad case of colic (abdominal pain).
+Her owner, 46 year-old El Yousfi Abderahim, grew worried when he realised that Maggie wasn’t her usual, healthy self:

 SPANA’s vets examined her and found that she was dehydrated, with a very fast heart rate.
-So she was hospitalised immediately and rehydrated by giving her fluids via a naso-gastric tube, and painkillers.
+She was hospitalised immediately and rehydrated by receiving fluids via a nasogastric tube, and painkillers.

-One of the main causes of her colic was found to be parasites that were living in her intestines, so SPANA’s team treated the infestation, and after two weeks, she was well enough to go home.
+One of the main causes of Maggie’s colic was parasites living in her intestines, so SPANA’s team treated the infestation.
+After two weeks, she was well enough to go home.

-To prevent Maggie getting sick again in the future, SPANA’s vets advised El Yousfi to soak any barley she is fed in water, make sure has regular dental care, and to treat against parasites every three months.
+To prevent Maggie getting sick again, SPANA’s vets advised El Yousfi to soak any barley she is fed in water, to make sure she has regular dental care, and to treat her against parasites every three months.

 El Yousfi Abderahim said:

 ‘I have been hospitalised for appendicitis and I can guarantee you that SPANA takes care of the animals better than humans in a hospital!
 Thanks to SPANA I can keep my donkey.’